natalieagus/50002/docs/Labs/lab3-part1.md

 As for `alufn` signal, we use `io_dip[0][5:0]` (the rightmost 6 switches).

+Think of **useful test cases**, such as addition of zeroes, addition of two negative numbers, test overflow, subtraction of -ve values, and so on.

 {: .important}
 Please **utilise the switches carefully**, they're **delicate** and easy to break.
 Use the tip of a male jumper wire to flick them.